maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Chargify.js-Configurations.md

             // payment profile type you will accept
             type: 'card',

-            // points to your Chargify site
+            // points to your Advanced Billing site
             serverHost: 'https://acme.chargify.com'
         });
     </script>